 This is the most comprehensive method, and usually used if there’s a higher perceived risk to the bank.
 The valuer inspects the property inside and out, and writes up a report for the bank including photos, the age of the property, its condition and zoning restrictions.

 This is an external inspection which may take into account recent sales in the area, but not special internal features, such as renovations.

 Based on comparable sales data, this valuation doesn’t involve a physical inspection of the property.

 This is a system-generated, statistically-based valuation, using the property attributes and comparable sales data.

 How much does a bank property valuation cost and how long does it take?

-Costs vary depending on your lender, the property, and how much you want to borrow.
-In general, you can expect to pay from $200 to $600, although the bank may cover the valuation on your behalf.
+Costs vary, but you can expect to pay from $200 to $600, although the bank may cover the valuation on your behalf.

 The time it takes for a valuation to be completed depends on your bank (and the availability of its valuer), how quickly the vendor allows access to the property, and whether a full valuation is required.

 A straightforward kerbside or desktop valuation may take a day or so.
 If a full valuation is needed, this could take up to seven working days.